silnrsi/font-charis/documentation/source/productsite/markdowntestps.md

 ## Images

 Images should be specified in markdown syntax with the local path used as the link.
-The class needs to be defined in {}, usually {.fullsize}.
+The class is required and needs to be defined in {}, usually {.fullsize}.
 Then the actual path to the image in the product site image library needs to be placed in a comment using a special syntax.
 If you want a caption it needs to be placed in a separate html *figcaption* element.
 Example:

 <img class='fullsize' alt='Charis SIL Sample - Precomposed Latin Diacritics' src='http://software.sil.org/charis/wp-content/uploads/sites/14/2015/12/CharisSILTypePage.png' />
 [caption]<em>This is the caption</em>[/caption]